Formal Fashion for Men: A Guide on How to Dress Sharp for Any Occasion

 2. Weddings & Formal Gatherings

-A patterned pocket square adds whimsy.
+A patterned pocket square adds a touch of whimsy.

 3. Black-Tie Affairs